mlubbad/dnnlab/README.md

    for all of the network except that of the final fully connected layer.
 This last fully connected layer is replaced with a new one with random weights and only this layer is trained.
-"""

-"""
+**Notes**
-We provide a code for trainning common ConvNets such like "vgg, resnet, alexnet, densenet, efficientnet, googlenet, inception, mnasnet, mobilenet, squeezenet, resnext, swintransformer, visiontransformer, wideresnet, ..etc"
+- We provide a code for trainning common ConvNets such like "vgg, resnet, alexnet, densenet, efficientnet, googlenet, inception, mnasnet, mobilenet, squeezenet, resnext, swintransformer, visiontransformer, wideresnet, ..etc"

-You can find each ConvNet in a seperated directory, containning two python files "xxx_train.py", "xxx_test.py".
+- You can find each ConvNet in a seperated directory, containning two python files "xxx_train.py", "xxx_test.py".

 **Test**
 Will calculate for you the following:
 - Confusion Matrix
 - Classification Report
-"""

 **Get Started**
 - Clone the repository